google-deepmind/mujoco/doc/APIreference/functions.rst

 Finite-differenced discrete-time transition matrices.

 Letting :math:`x, u` denote the current :ref:`state<gePhysicsState>` and :ref:`control<geInput>`
-vector in an :ref:`mjData` instance, and letting :math:`y, s` denote the next state and sensor values, the top-level :ref:`mj_step` function computes :math:`(x,u) \rightarrow (y,s)`.
+vector in an mjData instance, and letting :math:`y, s` denote the next state and sensor values, the top-level :ref:`mj_step` function computes :math:`(x,u) \rightarrow (y,s)`.
 :ref:`mjd_transitionFD` computes the four associated Jacobians using finite-differencing.
 These matrices and their dimensions are: